News

 Some responses from participants in Medley’s events

-This autumn, 60 participants experimented with art and creativity each day (from 11 October to 8 November) in a flexible and relaxed wellbeing challenge from home, in their own time, Draw Day By Day.
+In autumn 2025, 60 participants experimented with art and creativity each day (from 11 October to 8 November) in a flexible and relaxed wellbeing challenge from home, in their own time, Draw Day By Day.
 They received a different art activity idea each day, ideas which varied, highlighting the many different ways art can boost wellbeing, lift mood and enhance life.
 Themes ranged from dot drawings to Alice in Wonderland and from street art to all the fun of the fair.
 Suitable for all levels and abilities.
 It was wonderful to see the artwork shared by some participants in the challenge’s optional Facebook group as well.

 ________________________________________________